FAQ about low-carbohydrate diets and mental health

 If a whole-foods low-carbohydrate or ketogenic diet doesn’t bring you the benefits you were hoping for, take heart!
 There are additional adjustments you can make that your brain may appreciate.
 Eating a low-carbohydrate diet supports healthy brain metabolism, but other aspects of nutrition matter, too.

 Just because a diet is low in carbohydrate doesn’t guarantee it contains everything your brain needs for optimal function.
-Nutrient deficiencies such as iron, zinc, and B12 deficiency can all contribute to poor mental health, so it’s important to discuss nutrient deficiency testing with your health care provider, include some animal foods in your diet if you can, and learn which foods increase risk for deficiencies.11 If you eat a vegan diet, it is mandatory to keep track of these nutrients and to consider the need for supplementation, as plant foods lack several essential nutrients.
-12 This guide can help you meet your essential nutrition needs on a low-carb vegan diet.
+Nutrient deficiencies such as iron, zinc, and B12 deficiency can all contribute to poor mental health, so it’s important to discuss nutrient deficiency testing with your health care provider, include some animal foods in your diet if you can, and learn which foods increase risk for deficiencies.

 If you feel worse on your new low-carbohydrate diet, one possibility is that you have an unrecognized sensitivity to a food that you are eating now that you didn’t eat much of before.
 Common allergy and sensitivity culprits include some beloved low-carbohydrate staples like dairy products, nuts, and eggs.
-In some people, food intolerances can contribute to anxiety, brain fog, fatigue, insomnia, and other frustrating symptoms.13
+In some people, food intolerances can contribute to anxiety, brain fog, fatigue, insomnia, and other frustrating symptoms.

 Unlike true allergies, there are no reliable tests for food sensitivities, so experimental elimination is the only way to know if a particular food is bothering you.